 How Bonds Secure the Obligations of the Oil Company

-Should the oil company fail to meet its obligations to the regulatory agency – for example, by failing to properly close a retired well and restore the land to its natural state – it could be very difficult to pursue the oil company and compel it to fulfill those obligations or to seek reimbursement of cleanup costs.
+Should the oil company fail to meet its obligations to the regulatory agency – for example, by failing to properly close a retired well and restore the land to its natural state – it could be very difficult for the agency to pursue the oil company and compel it to fulfill those obligations or to seek reimbursement of cleanup costs.
 In a case where the drilling operator is bankrupt or goes out of business, it could be impossible.

 In order to protect the taxpayers from such an outcome, surety bonds would provide the funds necessary to properly close the well and restore the land.
 In such a case, the obligee would submit a claim against the bond with the surety.
 Upon verifying the claim, the surety would pay the bond to the obligee and then would look to the principal to be reimbursed.

-Bonds Are Like Insurance, But Quite Not the Same
+Bonds Are Like Insurance, But Not Quite the Same

 In this way, surety bonds work something like an insurance policy.
 However, instead of insuring against an accident or injury, surety bonds protect the obligee against the financial losses or damages that would arise from a failure by the principal to meet its obligations.